BhattSoham/RISCV-HDP/README.md

 The weekly course curriculum includes the following:

 ### Week 0: ###
-1. Computer set up by installing Oracle Virtual VM Machine using VDI.
+1. Set up the computer by installing Oracle Virtual VM Machine via VDI.
-2. Make a GitHub repository to share your work with others.
+2. Create a GitHub repository so you may share your work with others.

 ### Week 1: ###
-1. Running C codes for *hello world*, *counters*, and *matrix multiplication* with Assembly differences.
+1. Executing C code for *hello world*, *counters*, and *matrix multiplication* despite Assembly incompatibilities.
-2. Work on Binary Arithmetic.
+2. Focus on binary arithmetic.
-3. Design an *adder* with C and Verilog Code, using Iverilog and gtkwave.
-Run the same program on Godbolt to generate the assembly instructions.
+3. Create an *adder* with C and Verilog code, utilizing Iverilog and gtkwave.
+Run the same program on Godbolt to create assembly instructions.
-4. Design a 4-bit *arithmetic logic unit (ALU)* with C and Verilog Code, using Iverilog and gtkwave.
-Run the same program on Godbolt to generate the assembly instructions.
+4. Create a 4-bit *arithmetic logic unit (ALU)* with C and Verilog code, utilizing Iverilog and gtkwave.
+Run the same program on Godbolt to create assembly instructions.

 Other weeks will be posted shortly!